 “The current system of corporate governance is bunk.
 Capitalist corporations are on the way to certain extinction.
 Replete with hierarchies that are exceedingly wasteful of human talent and energies, intertwined with toxic finance, co-dependent with political structures that are losing democratic legitimacy fast, a form of post-capitalist, decentralised corporation will, sooner or later, emerge.”

-Feeling like I am on a roll now, I push on.
-The article cites the prevalence of negative employee reviews on Glassdoor.
-I head over to see for myself and find a mix of review ratings; at best the scores are in the 4s, many in the 1s.
+Feeling like I am on a roll now, I push on - the article cites the prevalence of negative employee reviews on Glassdoor.
+I head over to Glassdoor to see for myself and find a mix of review ratings; at best the scores are in the 4s, many in the 1s.
 But even the reviews that score the highest seem to have something in the ‘cons box’.

 It seems Valve might be Tarbon’s Utopia

-He goes on, “it’s fake and bullsh*t.
-Coke was a case study for me in high school about how they’d go into third world countries and bottle the water and sell it back to them.”
+It’s fake and bullsh*t.
+Coke was a case study for me in high school; about how they’d go into third world countries and bottle the water and sell it back to them.

-Without warning Tarbon makes an abrupt pivot.
-“Hey,” he says, “I gotta go.”
+Without warning Tarbon makes an abrupt pivot and tells me he’s gotta go.

-I’m used to these random calls made on his errands, keeping him company for a bit.
-He appears on my phone suddenly and disappears in much the same way.
+I’m accustomed to these random calls on Tarbon's errands, where I keep him company for a bit.
+Tarbon appears on my phone suddenly and disappears in much the same way.